Public Sector Management: Roles, Responsibilities & Citizen Accountability

 - Compiles financial and forecast information from public sector organizations into the B.C. government’s budget and fiscal plan, estimates and quarterly reports

-- Reviews any requests for public sector organization funding
+- Review any requests for public sector organization funding

 Provincial Treasury supports the organization with its borrowing and financing needs.